amarnaths0005/parametricCubicCurve/README.md

       in case of the Hermite Form of the Parametric Cubic Curve.
    3. The range for the coordinates should be in [-1, 1], and the range for the derivatives should be [-10, 10].
-   4. Should display the Parametric Cubic Curve on the screen, and this curve should change dynamically as the user modifies any of the values.
+   4. Should display the Parametric Cubic Curve in 3D, and this curve should change dynamically as the user modifies any of the values using sliders.
    5. Should display the bounding box of dimension 2 units, centred at the origin.
    6. Should enable the user to modify the camera angle, from which viewing is done.
    7. Should enable the user to modify the u value, and should display a moving point